Lemar Aftaab

 Lemar-Aftaab is an Afghan independent weekly magazine that focuses on the culture and politics of Afghanistan.
 Compared to other publications in the country, Aftaab has a secular bent and has drawn criticism from conservative Islamic scholars.

+Ban

 In June 2003, the magazine was banned by the Afghan government because several articles on Islam were deemed to be sacrilegious.
-The editor of the magazine, Mir Hussein Mehdavi, was arrested by the authorities and charged with blasphemy.
-He was later ordered to be released but may still stand trial.
+The editor of the magazine, Mir Hussein Mehdavi, was arrested and charged with blasphemy.
+He was later ordered to be released but could still face trial.